 According to The Guardian, “The Irish Coffee is relatively unusual among cocktails in having a clear and undisputed provenance: it was created in the winter of 1943 by Joe Sheridan, chef at Foynes Port in Limerick, for cold, weary passengers from a transatlantic flying boat forced to return to Ireland because of bad weather.
-The drink became an airport speciality and, after the war, was taken back to the States by a journalist from the San Francisco Chronicle, who persuaded his local bar, the Buena Vista Cafe, to recreate it for him.
+The drink became an airport specialty and, after the war, was taken back to the States by a journalist from the San Francisco Chronicle, who persuaded his local bar, the Buena Vista Cafe, to recreate it for him.
 Today they claim to serve as many as 2,000 Irish coffees on busy days.”

 It just so happens, the best Irish Coffee I’ve ever had is served at the Buena Vista Café (they have an excellent Ramos Fizz, too).
 Two photos below, courtesy SF Gate & Buena Vista Cafe.